Ethics, Integrity & Professional Conduct

 CSCA EXPECTATIONS

 Certified Social Compliance Auditors (CSCAs) must adhere to APSCA's Code and Standards of Professional Conduct, ensuring audits are performed with the highest quality, competency, and integrity.
-CSCAs should refuse meals, transportation and hospitality, document proper attendance, report schedule changes, never share credentials, only sign audit reports for fully provided services, maintain their APSCA profile, and report all ethical misconduct to the appropriate parties.
+Every social compliance audit should be fully attended by a CSCA in order to meet ASPCA's compliance standards.
+ASCAs can lead audits under the full supervision of a CSCA.
+Never share credentials, only sign audit reports for fully provided services where accurate and true audit findings are reported, and always ensure fully accurate attendance is reported to all parties.

 Useful Links